This is a collection of frequently asked questions about the VOXEL-MAN 3D Printing module.

 This depends on the size of the model, the printer, filament, single or a multi material printing, and the print quality.
 A typical time is a couple of hours.

-The 3D printing files created with VOXEL-MAN 3D Printing are suitable for all types of 3D printers and 3D printing technologies.
-You can use plastic filaments such as PLA, ABS, TPU or PETG, but also plaster and even metals such as gold and titanium, as well as ceramics.
+The 3D printing files created with VOXEL-MAN 3D Printing are suitable for all 3D printing technologies, including depositing molten filaments, gluing or (laser) sintering of powders, and curing liquids.
+You can use thermoplastic polymers such as PLA, ABS, TPU or PETG, but also plaster-like materials and even metals like gold and titanium, as well as ceramics.

 A preliminary study shows a very good agreement between virtual and 3D printed models.